ecrespo66/Robot-framework/wiki.md

 #### Handling Robot Parameters
 File Parameters in Base64 Format: When files are sent from the robot console, they are encoded in Base64 format.
-This encoding ensures that file data is transmitted over networks in a text format, w hich is compatible with various system environments and network protocols.
+This encoding ensures that file data is transmitted over networks in a text format, which is compatible with various system environments and network protocols.

 #### Conversion of Base64 Strings to Files:
 The Bot class includes a specialized function, **save_file_from_console(string, folder=None)**,